Clemapfel/jluna/docs/manual.md

 + `Benchmark::run_as_base` executes the function and sets its duration as the baseline
 + `Benchmark::run` executes the function and compares it to the baseline
 + `n_reps` is the number of benchmark cycles
-+ each benchmark has a name, identifying it in the `.csv` [TODO](TODO)
++ each benchmark has a name, identifying it

-> **C++ Hint**: `volatile` is a specifier keyword that prevents whatever was declared as volatile to be optimized-away by the compiler.
-This is highly useful for benchmarks, as it allows us to make sure that compiler optimization does not prevent a valid comparison.

-Note that one of jlunas design goals was for any function in the `unsafe` library to have an overhead of less than 5%.
-The following benchmarks will show whether this was achieved.
+Note that one of jlunas design goals was for any function in the `unsafe` library to exhibit an overhead of no more than 5%.
+We will see if this goal was achieved.

 ---